CojocaruAlexandraFlavia/CarSalesCompany-Database/README.md

 9. Define a stored procedure subprogram that uses 5 of the defined tables.
 Treat all exceptions that may occur.
 Call the subprogram so that all the cases treated are highlighted.
 10. Define a LMD trigger at the command level.
 Trigger the trigger.
 11. Define a line level LMD trigger.
-12. Define an LDD trigger.
+12. Define a LDD trigger.
 13. Define a package that contains all the objects defined in the project.
 14. Define a package that includes complex data types and objects required for integrated actions.